 How do you imagine your tech of the future?
 Maybe it’s wearable, maybe life-saving, or maybe its pure fun — but we’re pretty sure you didn’t imagine it with wires attached, chaining you to the wall outlet with a 3-foot cord.

-Wireless charging is much more common than you would think and is supported on an increasing amount of flagship Android devices such as the Samsung Galaxy S9, a few LG models, and a few Motos as well.
+Wireless charging is much more common than you would think and is supported on an increasing amount of flagship Android devices such as the Samsung Galaxy S10, or the previous model Galaxy S9 and S8.

 It’s starting to take the market by storm, so if you’re ready to set your phone next to you instead of crawling on hands and knees to find that outlet crammed behind your desk, we’ve got a few tips to help you join the future.

-- The Ventev Wireless Charger makes portability and versatility at your fingertips with a design that comes apart and can be used in multiple different ways depending on what you need at the moment.
+- The Yootech Wireless Charger makes portability and versatility at your fingertips with a round design that can be used in multiple different ways depending on what you need at the moment.

-- Meanwhile, the Pasonomi Qi Fast Wireless Charging Stand makes waves with its sleek upright design and fast charging capabilities when using a compatible phone.
+- Meanwhile, the Anker Fast Wireless Charger makes waves with its sleek upright design and fast charging capabilities when using a compatible phone.
 It would make a great addition at the bedside or on a desk.

 On the other hand, if your phone does support wireless charging, you’re all set!
 Wireless charging is great for those who have outlets in strange or annoying locations, or if you just want the convenience of a cordless and instant charging method on your tabletop rather than the nearest flat surface your cord reaches.